 Investors should carefully consider the portfolio's investment objectives, risks, charges and expenses before investing.
 Information about these and other important subjects is in the Investment Circular, which you should read carefully before investing.

 Performance quoted represents past performance, which is no guarantee of future results.
-Investment return and principal value will fluctuate so that an investor's shares, when redeemed, may be worth more or less than the original cost.
+Investment return and principal value will fluctuate so that an investor's shares, when sold or redeemed, may be worth more or less than the original cost.

 Current performance may be lower or higher than what is stated.